alexanderbazhenoff/ansible-collection-linux/roles/postgresql/README.md

 Specification
 -------------

-### 1. Install, uninstall and configuring.
+### 1. Install, uninstall and configuring

 This role provides the following install, uninstall and/or configuring operations:

 - Install or uninstall a specified version of PostgreSQL database server (or database instance).
 When specified PostgreSQL version repository is not available for your Linux distribution, this will install a default (or recommended) version for your Linux distribution (see [example playbooks](#1-install-or-uninstall-postgresql-server-instance) for details).
 - Install or uninstall [pgadmin4](https://www.pgadmin.org/) alongside or single from database instance: pgadmin4 web version with Apache, pgadmin desktop version or both (see [example playbook tasks](#2-install-or-uninstall-pgadmin4) for